 - Do Hard Things First

 Time is a treadmill that never stops.
-Before you know it, hours have passed without reaping the reward you desired.
-Spending money only occurs when we use it.
-Time occurs whether you are using it or not.
+Before you know it, hours can pass without you accomplishing what you set out to do.
+Spending money only happens when we use it.
+Time passes whether you are using it or not.

 When it comes to productivity, the main difference between proactive and reactive people is how they view time.
 You need time to reach project milestones, just as you need time for sleep, organization, relationships, and more.
-Those that think of time as money being spent are far ahead of those that don’t.
+Those who think of time as money being spent are far ahead of those who don’t.

-One of the biggest time wasters in our day is the isolated, annoying things like checking email, voicemail, or paper filing.
+One of the biggest time wasters in our day are isolated, annoying things like checking email, voicemail, or paper filing.
 These tasks are not essential to any key process in your job, but they are important and need to be done.

 Batching is perfect for two reasons: